ebtc-protocol/ebtc/packages/contracts/test-report.md

         ✓ collChange is negative, debtChange is positive (381ms)

   Contract: CollSurplusPool
-    ✓ CollSurplusPool::getStEthColl(): Returns the ETH balance of the CollSurplusPool after redemption (2203ms) ✓ CollSurplusPool: claimColl(): Reverts if caller is not Borrower Operations ✓ CollSurplusPool: claimColl(): Reverts if nothing to claim ✓ CollSurplusPool: claimColl(): Reverts if owner cannot receive ETH surplus (723ms)
+    ✓ CollSurplusPool::getSystemCollShares(): Returns the ETH balance of the CollSurplusPool after redemption (2203ms) ✓ CollSurplusPool: claimColl(): Reverts if caller is not Borrower Operations ✓ CollSurplusPool: claimColl(): Reverts if nothing to claim ✓ CollSurplusPool: claimColl(): Reverts if owner cannot receive ETH surplus (723ms)